Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Sc-smoothness, Sc-splicings, and Polyfolds

-We would like to point out that in contrast to the smooth retracts in Banach manifolds, which are submanifolds, the sc-smooth retracts can be very wild sets having locally varying dimensions.
+We would like to point out that in contrast to the smooth retracts in Banach manifolds, which are submanifolds, the sc-smooth retracts can be very wild sets having locally varying dimensions. {We refer to the paper \cite{HWZ8.7} for illustrations. }

 Note that an $\ssc^\infty$-retract $O\subset C\subset E$ has a tangent space $TO\subset TC\subset TE$, defined by $TO=Tr(TU)$, where we can take any $\ssc^\infty$-retraction $r:U\rightarrow U$, $U\subset C\subset E$, which has $O$ as its image.
 Consequently, we can define the tangent $T(O,C,E)$ of a local M-polyfold model $(O,C,E)$ as